j-es-craig/fpr_scale/README.md

 - Associations between clusters and specific dimensions should be investigated (i.e., color, demographics, etc.)
 - Other means of clustering should be investigated, including bootstrapping methods, unsupervised machine learning methods, or alternate means of thresholding

+Sorry about the excel files, these will be fixed later.

 ## Dependencies
  - numpy
  - opencv